hguldal/EduStatTests/README.md

 ## Data

 EduStatTests uses Pandas DataFrame as data format.
-You can use Excel, CSV format or Python dictionary object while creating the DataFrame.
+You can use CSV format or Python dictionary object while creating the DataFrame.

 **Loading data from CSV files**

-CSV is a widely used data exchange format.
+Comma Seperates Values (CSV) is a widely used data exchange format.
 In EduStatTests, the **LoadFromCSV** function is used to read and load CSV files into the DataFrame object.

 The code below shows how to load data from CSV file into DataFrame object in EduStatTests.